npm/policies/disputes.md

 If you see bad behavior like this, please report it to <abuse@npmjs.com>
 right away.  **You are never expected to resolve abusive behavior on your own.**  We are here to help.

+## Trademarks

+If you think another npm publisher is infringing your trademark, such as by using a confusingly similar package name, email <abuse@npmjs.com> with a link to the package or user account on <https://npmjs.com>.
+Attach a copy of your trademark registration certificate.

+If we see that the package's publisher is intentionally misleading others by misusing your registered mark without permission, we will transfer the package name to you.
+Otherwise, we will contact the package publisher and ask them to clear up any confusion with changes to their package's `README` file or metadata.

 ## Changes